 This is a popular service that is offered by Packaging Laundry to its regular customer base.
 As a sustainable alternative to having to discard used containers, Packaging Laundry accepts empty IBCs for reconditioning before return to the same customer for re-use for the same purpose.
 A number of Irish companies send IBC's to the UK for reconditioning, incurring significant carbon footprint and transport costs.
 IBC containers are designed to be re-used and the closed loop reconditioning service (and indeed open loop described below) encourages this and complies with the waste hierarchy in encouraging the prevention of waste and the re-use of materials.
-The service is similar in principal to that of a laundre term.
+The service is similar in principal to that of a launderette.

-Strict controls are in place prior to entering into accept an IBC, the Safety Data Sheet (SDS) for the former contents of the IBC are reviewed.
+Strict controls are in place prior to entering into a contract with a customer.
+Before agreeing to accept an IBC, the Safety Data Sheet (SDS) for the former contents of the IBC is reviewed.
 Customers are made aware of a "Stop List", that is, a list of former material contents that render an IBC unacceptable at the facility.

 The customer must also complete a container returns form.
 IBCs are delivered to site via permitted hauliers usually engaged by the customer and all loads are inspected prior to the acceptance onto the site.
-Containers are initially inspected to ensure all are empty and that correct labelling of contents are visible on each IBC.
-Any container found either to be have held an unsuitable compound (listed on the "Stop List") or found to be missing former content detail, is refused entry onto the facility and is returned directly to the customer with explanation for refusal.
+Containers are initially inspected to ensure all are empty and that correct labelling of contents is visible on each IBC.
+Any container found either to have held an unsuitable compound (listed on the "Stop List"), or found to be missing former content detail, is refused entry onto the facility and is returned directly to the customer with explanation for refusal.
 Each container is also inspected to ensure that they are empty, that is, as empty as practically possible.
 Non-empty containers are similarly refused entry and are returned to the customer.

 Containers external surfaces are cleaned and labelling removed.
 The inside of the container is then cleaned/washed using a three-stage high pressure/low volume water system.
 A specialist 360° hose is mechanically lowered inside the IBC which cleans the interior of the container using high pressure water spray at 400 Bar pressure.
-The containers undergo a three-stage washing process before the cleaning water is drained.
-The wash water is pumped into a 5,000 litre bunded storage tank prior to licensed discharge under controlled conditions (testing prior to discharge) to the municipal sewer.
+The containers undergo a three-stage wasting process before the cleaning water is drained.
+The wash water is pumped into a 5,000 litre bugged storage tank prior to licensed discharge under controlled conditions (testing prior to discharge) to the municipal sewer.

 Cleaned IBCs are then dried using fan dryers before undergoing a pressure test.
 Any faulty seals or taps found during pressure testing are replaced.
-The final inspection can also include painting of the steel cage to improve the appearance and mitigate rust.
+The fight inspection can also include painting of the steel cage to improve the appearance and mitigate rust.
 IBC containers are then labelled to indicate they have been reconditioned and tested before being made available for transport back to their owners.
-There are several advantages to the close loop system - sustainability, prevention of waste, certainty of re-use and financially preferable to customers who are not required to purchase brand new replacement containers.
-IBCs are designed for multiple use.
+There are several advantages to the close loop system - sustainability, prevention of waste and certainty of re-use.
+The system reduces the financial burden on customers who are not required to purchase brand new replacement containers.
+IBCs, by their nature, are designed to be used multiple times.